What is Joint Honours?

 Build an impressive portfolio of skills and keep your career options open by choosing to study Counselling and Psychotherapy with another subject as part of our Joint Honours scheme.

-- Explore latest theories and their applications within contemporary counselling and psychotherapy
+- Build a broad and detailed knowledge of latest theories and their applications within contemporary counselling and psychotherapy

 - Gain a solid platform for further postgraduate study so that you can qualify to practise as a professional counsellor or psychotherapist